By Peter Zeihan

 At the end of the day, who knows if Prigozhin is dead?
 Reports coming out of Russia aren’t exactly “trustworthy.”
 However, if true, Prigozhin’s death would leave a void in Putin’s inner circle that would need to be filled.

-Peter Zeihan is a world expert in geopolitics: the study of how place impacts financial, economic, cultural, political and military developments.
-He presents customized executive briefings to a wide array of audiences which include, but are not limited to, financial professionals, Fortune 500 firms, energy investors, and a mix of industrial, power, agricultural and consulting associations and corporations.
-Mr. Zeihan has been featured in, and cited by, numerous newspapers and broadcasts including The Wall Street Journal, Forbes, AP, Bloomberg, CNN, ABC, The New York Times, Fox News and MarketWatch.
+Mr. Zeihan has been featured in, and cited by, numerous newspapers and broadcasts including The Wall Street Journal, Forbes, AP, Bloomberg, CNN, ABC, The New York Times, Fox News, and MarketWatch.